TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/enemies_and_obstacles.md

     * [ ] \_\_\_\_\_\_\_\_
     * [ ] Defeated: \_\_\_\_\_\_\_\_

-### Enemy abilities
+### Enemy special abilities

-Once you've got the hang of enemies, you can start introducing [abilities](../character/abilities.md) to your enemies to make them still more interesting.
-It can be tempting to go overboard, but even just one ability can make an enemy interesting to fight.
+Once you've got the hang of enemies, you can start introducing [special abilities](special_abilities.md) to your enemies to make them still more interesting.
+It can be tempting to go overboard, but even just one special ability can make an enemy interesting to fight.
 Three is often the most they need, unless you're making a particularly epic boss fight.

-Enemies don't work as well with ability points as player characters because they only tend to use their abilities in the scene where they antagonize a character.
+Enemies don't work as well with ability points as player characters because they only tend to use their special abilities in the scene where they antagonize a character.
 If you do choose to give them ability points, make sure to only give them a small number.
-Alternatively, consider limiting enemy abilities with [requirements](../running_the_game/creating_abilities.md#requirements), such as putting a used ability on cooldown for a certain number of turns, or only unlocking some of their abilities after they've taken a certain number of injuries.
+Alternatively, consider limiting enemy special abilities with [requirements](../running_the_game/creating_abilities.md#requirements), such as putting a used special ability on cooldown for a certain number of turns, or only unlocking some of their special abilities after they've taken a certain number of injuries.

 !!! error "**Kaiserwulf** (Level 9)"
     54/54 Health